abesford/seizzmic-site-0c00b/src/pages/index.md

     title: >-
       Leading your organisation through digital change can be difficult.
 We help you make it happen.
-    content: "Our goal is to get you ready for the future - in a way that your customers and colleagues will really notice.
+    content: "Our goal is to help get you ready for the future - in a way that your customers and colleagues will really notice.
 We're experts in business change.
 We'll help you plot out your digital journey, and support you to get there -\_modernising complex technology estates, making better use of data, and staying cyber-secure.\n"
     image_alt: lorem-ipsum
     background: white
     actions: []